Totto-Chan: The Little Girl at the Window: Plot synopsis

 The book begins with Totto-chan's mother coming to know of her daughter's expulsion from public school.
 Her mother realizes that Totto-chan needs a school where more freedom of expression is permitted.
 Thus, she takes Totto-chan to meet the headmaster of the new school, Mr. Kobayashi, where the two establish a friendly teacher-student relationship.

 The book describes the friends Totto-chan makes, the lessons she learns, and the vibrant atmosphere she enjoys at Tomoe Gakuen.
 Mr. Kobayashi introduces new activities to interest the pupils.
 Mr. Kobayashi understands children and strives to develop their minds and bodies.
 He is concerned for the physically disabled and emphasizes how all children are remarkable.
 "Totto-chan" becomes best friends with a Christian boy who has polio.
-Another classmate was raised in America for all his life and cannot speak Japanese, and the headmaster tells the children to learn English from him, despite governmental restraints against using the "enemy's" language.
+Another classmate was raised in America and cannot speak Japanese; the headmaster tells the children to learn English from him, despite governmental restraints against using the "enemy's" language.
 The epilogue explains how Headmaster Kobayashi had good connections with leaders in government.

-But in this the school, the children lead happy lives, unaware of the things going on in the world.
-World War II has started, yet in this school, no signs of it are seen.
+In this school, the children lead happy lives, unaware of the things going on in the world.
+World War II has started, yet no signs of it are seen.
 There are hints of something awry when "Totto-chan" cannot buy caramel candies from the vending machine on her way to school, and it becomes harder for her mother to meet the requirements for a balanced lunch.
-In another scene, there is a boy who is bawling his eyes out at being removed from the school by his parents, with Headmaster Kobayashi helplessly letting the student vent with tears forming in his own eyes.
+In another scene, a boy is bawling his eyes out at being removed from the school by his parents.
+Headmaster Kobayashi helplessly lets the student vent, with tears forming in his own eyes.

-One day, the school is bombed, and is never rebuilt, even though the headmaster claims that he looked forward to building an even better school the next time round.
+One day, the school is bombed, and is never rebuilt, even though the headmaster claims that he is looking forward to building an even better school the next time round.
 This ends Totto-chan's years as a pupil at Tomoe Gakuen.

 Use in classrooms

-Starting in 1983, it was used as a textbook for third-year Japanese elementary students, and at least one American school used material from it in 1993.
+Starting in 1983, it has been used as a textbook for third-year Japanese elementary students, and at least one American school has used material from it (1993).

-However, in Aichi Prefecture the book was banned from school libraries for some time because it was written by a television personality, which was seen as a demeaning occupation.
+In Aichi Prefecture the book was banned from school libraries for some time because it was written by a television personality, which was seen as a demeaning occupation.
 Other books banned from Aichi schools in 1981 include books about liberalism and feminism, and Saburō Ienaga's history textbooks which provided details on Japanese war crimes.